zAwAt/pygame/README.md

 # pygame
-repository for python script which uses pygame.
+epository for python script which uses pygame.